Transport configuration options

 The Peer Transport

-The Peer transport provides a peer-to-peer network with ActiveMQ.
+The Peer transport provides a peer-to-peer network with ActiveMQ Classic.
 What actually happens is the peer transport uses the VM transport to create and connect to a local embedded broker but which configures the embedded broker to establish network connections to other peer embedded brokers.

 For more information see the Peer Transport Reference